Sustainability & Transparency

 We also provide support to producers to invest in education, healthcare, farm improvements, and technical assistance to increase yield and quality, thereby increasing income.

-The Truvía® team traveled to Bolivia to check on the progress of the program.
+Throughout the program, the Truvía® team traveled to Bolivia to learn more about the stories of children and families in the communities served.
 Watch and share the stories of children, families and farmers and their daily lives in Bolivia.

 By the Numbers

 In 2013, members from the Truvía® business travelled to Bolivia to meet the schoolchildren the Sharing a Sweet Future initiative is helping feed.
-The World Food Programme documented their trip in photos here.
+The World Food Programme documented their trip in photos seen above.

 If you are interested in finding other ways to help people in Bolivia, click here to learn about a U.S.-based NGO called Mano a Mano that provides multiple ways to get involved.